markjamesm/BaseballSharp/README.md

 ## About

-BaseballSharp is an unofficial .NET API client for accessing the public facing (but undocumented) MLB (Major League Baseball) Stats API.
+BaseballSharp is an unofficial .NET API SDK for accessing the public facing (but undocumented) MLB (Major League Baseball) Stats API.
 Currently runs on .NET 8.

 ## Usage